New Methods for Network Count Time Series: Count Network Time Series: Two New Models

-If we assumed that the conditional distribution was Poisson, then the parameters estimated by conditional least squares would differ from those estimated by conditional MLE unless $X_{i,t}$ is large enough so that the Poisson conditional distribution can be approximated with a Gaussian conditional distribution.
+If we assumed that the conditional distribution was Poisson, then the parameters estimated by conditional least squares would differ from those estimated by QMLE unless $X_{i,t}$ is large enough so that the Poisson conditional distribution can be approximated with a Gaussian conditional distribution.
 Then the two estimation methods should give similar results.
+If $X_{i,t}|\mathcal{F}_{t-1}$ are mutually independent, the quasi-log-likelihood is